volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 ==================================
 Connect Relay direct to ESP
 ==================================
-To day relays are connected to nano and BP are directly connected to ESP8266.
+Today relays are connected to nano and Push Button are directly connected to ESP8266.
 The purpose is to connect relays to ESP8266 and push button to nano.
-Cause when ther is an error on I2C bus ralsy commands are no accessible and we can't switch it off with main power switch.
+Cause when there is an error on I2C bus relay commands are no accessibles and we can't switch it off with main power switch.

 List of change: